JaccoVeldscholten/SlimmeMeterDashboard/README.md

 However, the data must be modified in the /env folder.
 This should contain the corrosive MongoDB data

 - backend.env user & password mongodb
+- frontend.env for setting the right API Url
 - mongo.env for self-hosting with docker/kubernetes

 #### Access